sam-marsh/ant-game/quality-manual/management/configuration-management.md

 simple.
 In addition, Eclipse IntelliJ and Netbeans support importing Gradle projects without too much hassle.

 In the root code directory, there are two files 'gradlew' (for OS X and Linux) and 'gradlew.bat' (Windows).
-You can run these scripts in the command line to execute Gradle 'tasks'.
+These scripts can be run in the command line to execute Gradle 'tasks'.

 There are built-in tasks including (from `./gradlew tasks`):